Vector35/binaryninja-api/docs/guide/index.md

 Linear view is commonly used for identifying and adding type information for unknown data.
 To this end, as you scroll, you'll see data and code interspersed.
 Much like the graph view, you can turn on and off addresses via the command palette `Show Address` or the ☰ menu on the top right of the linear view pane.
 Many other [options](#view-options) are also available.

-## Symbols List
+## Symbols

 The Symbols List is a powerful symbol organization and navigation tool.
 It allows sorting symbols by a variety of attributes, organizing them into folders (both manually, and automatically via the [API](https://api.binary.ninja/binaryninja.component-module.html#binaryninja.component.Component)), and much more.

 ???+ Warning "Tip"
     Searching in the symbol list doesn't require focusing the search box.
 That the filter list here (and in the string panel) is a "fuzzy" search.
 Each space-separated keyword is used as a substring match and order matters.
 So: "M C N" for example would match "MyClassName".